What we treat

 What is dental traumatology?

-Dental traumatology is the discipline dealing with treatment of the immediate effects of trauma on the teeth, their support structure and the maxillary bone, as well as the treatment of subsequent consequences of trauma, such as the nerve dying or internal root resorption.
+Dental traumatology deals with the treatment of the immediate effects of trauma on the teeth, their support structure and the maxillary bone, as well as the treatment of subsequent consequences of trauma, such as the nerve dying or internal root resorption.